Updated: Feb 14

 Perhaps it is clarity.

-I am talking about the clarity that provides us with enough solid ground to know where to put our feet.
+I am talking about the clarity that provides us with enough solid ground to know where to place our feet.

 Isn’t that what under-standing means- the knowing and solidity under our feet that allows us to stand where we are and not fall into the muck of fear, confusion, and doubt?